 Available phosphorus (kg ha-1)

 Phosphorus content in red soils was moderately increased under cabbage cultivation (Table 1).
 The available phosphorus in red soils at initial stage varied from 10.22 to 13.50 kg P2O5 ha-1 with a mean value of 11.96 kg P2O5 ha-1 however, it was increased after harvest of cabbage and ranged between 12.52 to 18.50 kg P2O5 ha-1 with a mean value of 15.37 kg P2O5 ha-1.
 Considering the available phosphorus rating values suggested by Olsen’s et al. (1954), all the samples of both the stages were found under medium category.
-Application of organic manures only for cabbage cultivation may supply the phosphorus and increase microbial activity in the soil which leads to solubilisation of fix phosphorus in the soil results an increase in phosphorus content after cabbage cultivation reported by Singh et al. (2018) and Patel et al. (2018).
+Application of organic manures only for cabbage cultivation may supply the phosphorus and increase microbial activity in the soil which leads to solubilisation of fix phosphorus in the soil, which may result in an increase in phosphorus content after cabbage cultivation as also reported by Singh et al. (2018) and Patel et al. (2018).

 Available potassium (kg ha-1)

 It is evident from data presented in Table 1 that the available potassium was minutely increased with cabbage cultivation.
 The available potassium at initial soil samples ranged between 125.00 to 172.10 kg K2O ha-1 with a mean value of 148.31 kg K2O ha-1 while, the available potassium ranged from 128.10 to 195.50 kg K2O ha-1 with a mean value of 162.01 kg K2O ha-1.
 On the basis of limits, all the soil samples of both the stages were found under medium category in respect to available potassium content.
-The organic manures like FYM and vermicompost applied to cabbage have sufficient content of potassium as well as cabbage is required minimum quantity of potassium as compare to nitrogen and phosphorus.
+The organic manures like FYM and vermicompost applied to cabbage have sufficient content of potassium as well as it is known, cabbage required minimum quantity of potassium as compare to nitrogen and phosphorus.
 The satisfactory conditions of extractable potassium in the farm might be due to the optimum application of potash as well as less loss of potassium ion from the soil.
 Similar results were also reported by Deshmukh (2012), Khadka et al., 2017 and Kothyari et al. (2017).

 Table 1.
 Initial and post-harvest availability of primary nutrients in red soils under cabbage cultivation